Dog Training Information and Resources

 Positive Reinforcement Dog Training

 As a balanced dog training company, Colorado Top Dog believes positive dog training using treats and toys is a great way to build a relationship with your dog.
 It’s also helpful for shaping desired behaviors.
+Any other foundation training may leave a dog confused.
 Unfortunately, positive dog training is not enough.
 Eventually you’ll need to build boundaries and teach no. Skipping this step would develop problems that require behavior modification.
 Get your dog training questions answered today by the most sought after dog training company in Colorado, Colorado Top Dog.
 Signing up for our in home or online consultation is the first step towards success.
 Our consultation will evaluate your current situation and help us understand how much assistance you will need.

 Thank You Veterans.
 You’re forever appreciated.
 As always, a big shout out to Kendell Madden.
 Yesterday he ran in the 13th annual Special Ops Forces Run on MacDill AFB, Operation One Voice.
 This guy is always doing positive things and could use your help and support!
 More information and resources available soon.